 What is the VAPF project?

-The Violence Against Public Figures (VAPF) project seeks to expand academics and practitioners understanding of violence, specifically in Central America, by constructing a comprehensive cross-national, panel dataset of incidents of lethal violence against a range of public figures.
+The Violence Against Public Figures (VAPF) project seeks to expand academics and practitioners understanding of violence, specifically in Central America, by constructing a comprehensive cross-national, panel dataset of incidents of lethal violence against a range of public figures over 15 years (from 2008 to 2022).

 Why does the VAPF dataset matter?